WordPress Theme Options Page in Admin Menu

 Wordpress Theme Options Page without Settings API

 WordPress is a free open source CMS (Content Management System) which was first developed as blogging platform.
-Over the years WordPress improved and added support for plugins with a plugin architecture and theme template system to extend functionality of website and switch between different layouts.
-Since it was open source project and allowed developers to create their own plugins and themes it has gained much popularity over past few years and has become the mostly used Content Management System.
+WordPress offers to extend the functionality of website with support for plugins, built-in hooks and filters allowing to switch between different layouts with custom theme support, and a lot more.
+Since it was open source project and allowed developers to create their own plugins and themes.
+It has gained much popularity over past few years and has become the mostly used Content Management System.

 Why Create a Custom Theme Options Page

-You will need to create an admin menu page in WordPress want to save some data like social links, contact number, address location or social links for website footer.
+You will need to create an admin menu page in WordPress when you want to save some data like social links, contact number, address location or social links for website footer.

 In this post we will create admin options page for our theme options in simplest and easiest way without using WordPress Settings API.
-Lets take a look at the list of other menu pages hooks WordPress supports:
+Lets take a look at the list of other menu page hooks WordPress offers:

 • add_comments_page: Appends a page under "Comments" menu.